samsulmaarif/docker-libreoffice/README.md

 [LibreOffice](https://www.libreoffice.org/discover/libreoffice/) is a powerful office suite – its clean interface and feature-rich tools help you unleash your creativity and enhance your productivity.
 LibreOffice includes several applications that make it the most powerful Free and Open Source office suite on the market: Writer (word processing), Calc (spreadsheets), Impress (presentations), Draw (vector graphics and flowcharts), Base (databases), and Math (formula editing).

-This is unofficial build of LibreOffice 6.0.0 running within a docker container and rendered by the local X Server.
+This is unofficial build of LibreOffice 6.0.1 running within a docker container and rendered by the local X Server.

 ## Changelog

 ```
+v1.8
+* Update image to LibreOffice 6.0.1

 v1.7
 * Update base image to Ubuntu 16.04
-* Update image to Libreoffice 6.0.0
+* Update image to LibreOffice 6.0.0

 v1.6
 * Updated image to LibreOffice 5.3.4.